Winston6079/txt_to_csv/README.md

 hola - hello   <br>
 uno - one    <br>

-Or after the ~ , it's the same and it won't be converted.
+Or after the ~ , it's the same and it won't be converted.  <br>